stephens999/fiveMinuteStats/README.md

 ## ashlar: A workflow template for statistical computing projects

-[*ashlar*](http://github.com/jhsiao999/ashlar) repository is a workflow template created foe pr [Stephens Lab](http://stephenslab.uchicago.edu/) at the University of Chicago. [*ashlar*](http://github.com/jhsiao999/ashlar)
+[*ashlar*](http://github.com/jhsiao999/ashlar) is our attempt to streamline workflow and to do reproducible research here at the University of Chicago [Stephens Lab](http://stephenslab.uchicago.edu/).

 ## Making your own ashlar

 ### Cloning [*ashlar*](http://github.com/jhsiao999/ashlar)

-[*ashlar*](http://github.com/jhsiao999/ashlar) is set up to mimic the workflow implemented in [*singleCellSeq*](https://github.com/jdblischak/singleCellSeq).
+[*ashlar*](http://github.com/jhsiao999/ashlar) is inspired by [*singleCellSeq*](https://github.com/jdblischak/singleCellSeq) - a collaborative project between biologists, bioinformaticians and statisticians that aim at exploring and understanding batch effects in single-cell RNA sequencing data.
 Both projects adopt the popular [*rmarkdown*](http://rmarkdown.rstudio.com/) website layout.

-I suggest cloning into a new folder in order to distinguish your work from the example repository.
+I suggest cloning into a new folder to distinguish your work from the example repository.

 ```
 git clone https://github.com/jhsiao999/ashlar.git ashlar-trial
 ```

 ### Reset git remote directory

-Remote directory of the clone is still  [*ashlar*](http://github.com/jhsiao999/ashlar).
-Make sure you change the name of the remote repository.
+At this point, your remote directory of the clone is still [*ashlar*](http://github.com/jhsiao999/ashlar).
+Make sure you change the name of the remote repository to match your local directory.

 ```
 git remote rm origin
 git remote add origin https://github.com/jhsiao999/ashlar-trial.git
 ```

-Create a repository at *github.com*.
-Then, push content of the entire directory to the *master* branch.
+Create a repository at [*github.com*](http://github.com).
+Then, push contents of the entire directory to the *master* branch.
 We use *git add -f* option to force add *html* files to the master branch, such as *index.html* for table of content.
 The default *.gitignore* in [*ashlar*](http://github.com/jhsiao999/ashlar) ignores *htmls*.

 ```
 git add -f --all